 In this particular section of Romans, Paul is responding to a supposed question about the efficiency of God's grace and one's attitude regarding God's mercy.

-From the way he answers, the question seemed to be, "If God's grace ever expands to cover sin at every level of gravity, why not sin, and sin more in order to cause more of God's grace to be manifested?"
+His answer indicates that the question seemed to be the following, "If God's grace ever expands to cover sin at every level of gravity, why not sin all the more in order to cause more of God's grace to be manifested?"

-The question demonstrates a nice bit of sophistry (false argument) as well as a misunderstanding of how both sin and grace work in real life, not just words in a debate.
+The question demonstrates a nice bit of sophistry (false argument) as well as a misunderstanding of how both sin and grace work in real life and not just a play on words in a religious debate.

 1What shall we say then?
 Are we to continue in sin so that grace may increase?
 2May it never be!
 How shall we who died to sin still live in it?
 3Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
 4Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
 5For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection, 6knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; 7for he who has died is freed from sin.